Georgia Disability Benefits: Social Security Disability Insurance and SSI

 Find out about Georgia's state supplemental payments, plus how to appeal a denial of Social Security disability or SSI and whether you qualify for Medicaid.

-Georgia residents can apply for disability benefits through their local Social Security Administration field office.
-The Social Security Administration (SSA) has manages two programs to provide disability payments to those who have been disabled and are no longer able to support themselves and their families: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-The State of Georgia does not offer short-term disability benefits.
+The Social Security Administration manages two programs to provide disability payments to those who have become disabled and are no longer able to support themselves and their families: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+The State of Georgia does not offer state short-term disability benefits.

-Federal Disability Benefits
+How Can I Collect Federal Disability Benefits in Georgia?

 Disabled persons may apply for one or both of the federal disability assistance programs available through the SSA.